Yan Matheus

-Yan Matheus Santos Souza (born 4 September 1998), known as Yan Matheus or just Yan, is a Brazilian professional footballer who plays as a winger for Qatar Stars League club Qatar.
+Yan Matheus Santos Souza (born 4 September 1998), known as Yan Matheus or just Yan, is a Brazilian professional footballer who plays as a winger for club Kashima Antlers.

 Club career

 Vitória

 Yan was born in Alagoinhas, Bahia, and joined Vitória's youth setup in 2009, aged 11.
 He made his first team debut on 31 October 2015, coming on as a second-half substitute for Vander in a 3–2 Série B home loss to Náutico; he also assisted Rafaelson's second goal.

 Yan featured in two more matches for the club during the campaign, as they achieved promotion to the Série A. He made his top tier debut on 30 June 2016, replacing Dagoberto late into a 3–2 home win over Sport Recife.

 Palmeiras

 In January 2017, Vitória agreed to loan Yan to Palmeiras, as a part of the deal which saw Cleiton Xavier move in the opposite direction; the loan move only became official in April.
 In April 2018, he signed a permanent deal with Verdão after the club exercised his buyout clause.